 What Is It?

-I knew almost nothing about homes when I started in 2003 so I was doing pretty much the same as everyone else.
+You see, I knew almost nothing about homes when I first got started back in 2003.

-This is why so many people think home inspections are a joke and why home buyers, real estate investors, and real estate agents sometimes skip the inspection or still end up doubting, questioning, and walking away WITHOUT a good gut feeling AFTER the home inspection.
+This is why some home buyers, real estate investors, and real estate agents skip the inspection or walk away feeling confused after the home inspection.

 - NOT move furniture

 - IN FACT, try not to touch anything

 - Most DON’T have to walk on the roof